 3. Membership

 Membership includes an information manager at each site that serves as the primary site information management contact (SiteIM).
-Additional members may be identified by individual sites, by the LTER Network Communications Office (NCO), and by the Environmental Data Initiative (EDI) from among site or project personnel who are involved with information management.
+Additional members may be identified by individual sites, by the LTER Network Office (LNO), and by the Environmental Data Initiative (EDI) from among site or project personnel who are involved with information management.

 Voting